Money for Mental Health

 With Money for Mental Health I support mental health initiatives with their fundraising.

-You have a project related to mental health.
+You have a project related to mental health or empowerment.
 You’d like to secure funding, but you’re not sure where to begin — or perhaps you simply don’t have the time.

 Here are some examples of the kinds of projects I support: